Coronavirus prep: Hand sanitizers fly off shelves

 Stores, including Super Value and Lowe’s Pharmacy, confirmed to Eyewitness News that hand sanitizers have flown off the shelves in the last couple of days.

-A representative of Lowe’s Pharmacy confirmed that the pharmacy had sold out of hand sanitizer as of Monday.
+A representative of Lowe’s Pharmacy said the pharmacy had sold out of hand sanitizer as of Monday.

-Rupert Roberts, the owner of Super Value, said the stock of hand sanitizers across the 13 stores in New Providence had all but run out, including the 67-ounce hand sanitizers.
+Rupert Roberts, the owner of Super Value, told Eyewitness News the stock of hand sanitizers across the 13 stores in New Providence had all but run out, including the 67-ounce bottles.

 He said: “I would say in just about every store they’re completely emptied [of most hand sanitizers].”